zjohn77/lightning-mlflow-hf/README.md

 QLoRA, which is the combination of three different efficiency strategies: quantization, low rank, and adapter.
 Quantization is the idea that a single-byte integer is of sufficient numerical precision for gradient computations in deep learning.
-Low rank comes from the linear algebra concept that the rank of a matrix is roughly the number of non-redundant dimensions of the vector space.
+Low rank comes from the linear algebra concept that the rank of a matrix is the number of non-redundant dimensions of the vector space.
 Adapter tuning can be understood as a sort of generalization of tuning the head of the network, by refitting a portion of the weights in many layers.